The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Retail outlets or warehousing are other potential uses.

-Torstar sold The Record’s and are selling their Vaughan printing plant’s real estate.
+Torstar sold The Record and their Vaughan printing plant’s real estate.
 They will sell The Mercury’s downtown Guelph property.
-It’s reasonable to expect them to eventually sell 44 Frid Street.
+It’s reasonable to expect them to sell 44 Frid Street eventually.

 The Spectator Brand Itself

-I thought this more likely after the Transcontinental deal.
-With a sale of 44 Frid, TheSpec could return to downtown offices and survive as a brand within a larger regional newspaper reflecting the increasing integration of the Greater Toronto Hamilton Area.
+I thought this was more likely after the Transcontinental deal.
+With a sale of 44 Frid, TheSpec could return to downtown offices and survive as a brand within a larger regional newspaper, reflecting the increasing integration of the Greater Toronto Hamilton Area.

 But no, The Mercury brand is dead and Torstar’s going with their flyer wrapper as their local news banner.
 That’s a travesty, not keeping the brand.

 Torstar’s not even converting Guelph Mercury subscribers to the Waterloo Region Record.
-It now appears more likely in my mind that we are facing a possible elimination of TheSpec brand.
+It now appears more likely that we are facing a possible elimination of TheSpec brand.

 More Non-Journalists than Journalists Work at Papers

-I feel it often gets loss when journalists write about newspapers layoffs (and I’m guilty of it) is that many more people lose their jobs outside the “editorial department”.
+I feel it often gets lost when journalists write about newspaper layoffs (and I’m guilty of it) is that many more people lose their jobs outside the “editorial department.”

 I don’t know The Mercury staff, I do know people at TheSpec.

 Operations staff work the least glamorous jobs in the building.
-The printing press is an industrial factory, it’s loud, hot, smells (I happen to like the smell), and can be very messy.
-This says nothing of the hours, while we’re asleep, the printing press staff are working overnight.
+The printing press is an industrial factory.
+It’s loud, hot, smells (I happen to like the smell), and messy.
+This says nothing of the hours.
+While we’re asleep, the printing press staff are working overnight.

-There are 26 people who lost their jobs at The Mercury today, eight were editorial (journalist) staff.
-26 people, that’s all who remained after decades of cuts.
+26 people lost their jobs at The Mercury today.
+Eight were editorial (journalist) staff.
+Twenty-six people, that’s all who remained after decades of cuts.

 I think about all those jobs whenever I think about layoff cycles.